 For the first twelve (12) months of participation in the program, WHI practices will be paid a \$1.25 PMPM maximum capitated payment.
-Starting the second year of participation in the program, WHI practices will be paid a base payment of \$1.00 PMPM, based on their self-attestation of implementing the WHI Strategies.
-Additionally, a WHI practice could earn a quality payment of up to \$0.50 PMPM based on performance measures and utilization measures.
-The outcome measures driving the performance component in the second and subsequent years are yet to be determined and will include a combination of measures at the community and practice level.
+Starting the second year of participation in the program, WHI practices will be paid a base payment of \$1.00 PMPM, based on their selfattestation of implementing the WHI Strategies.
+Additionally, a WHI practice could earn a quality payment of up to \$0.50 PMPM based on performance measures.
+The quality component of the WHI PMPM contains three payment levels up to \$0.50 PPPM based on total score of the three quality performance measures.
+Points for each measure are achieved through meeting or surpassing benchmarks and through improving from one twelve-month period to the next twelve-month period.
+Scores are reassessed every six months.